top of page

 While you are in the Neonatal Intensive Care Unit as a new nurse or parent you will hear the doctors & nurses speaking in what seems to be a foreign language.
 Understanding these words and adapting to this NICU culture can be quite a challenge.
 I have compiled a list of common terms here to help you in this process!

-NICU Terms
+Common NICU Nursing Terms

 A's & B's

-an abbreviation referring to episodes of apnea and bradycardia; see APNEA and BRADYCARDIA.
+An abbreviation referring to episodes of apnea and bradycardia; see APNEA and BRADYCARDIA

 ANEMIA